Decker School of Nursing Undergraduate Student Handbook

 - Preceptor and mentor of generic nursing students and new nurses

-The following awards are given by Binghamton University, the Binghamton University
+The following awards are given by Binghamton University, the Binghamton University Foundation or the SUNY chancellor to recognize excellence of graduating students:

-Chancellor's Awards for Student Excellence - Chancellor's Awards are presented annually and are based on the student's outstanding academic record and significant contributions to the University community.
+- Chancellor's Awards for Student Excellence: Chancellor's awards are presented annually and are based on the student's outstanding academic record and significant contributions to the University community.
 Each honoree has excelled in academic achievement and at least one of the following areas: leadership, athletics, community service, creative and performing arts or career achievement.
 Recipients are given a framed certificate and medallion, which may be worn at Commencement.

-- Student must be matriculated in DSON
+- Be matriculated in DSON

 The designation "Dean's List" will be placed on the student's official transcript.